aurelius-health/flutter-starter/README.md

 Todo:

-- [ ] Build a way to retain our geolocation when moving between screens
+- [ ] Fix the WeatherModel issue on Forecast Page
 - [ ] Fix the layout issue on ForecastPage
-- [ ] Add the icon to the forecast items

 Extra: